danwells96/ARISES/DocFiles/Meeting Minutes.md

 * No need to separate based on breakfast, lunch and dinner
 * Food/exercise to be entered without requiring a pop-up or expansion to minimise clicks
 * A log of entered food and exercise is crucial
-* To split development team into two groups: Rebecca and Ryan to work on bottom half, Dan and Xiaoyu to work on bi-focal display
+* To split development team into two groups: Rebecca and Ryan to work on bottom half, Dan and Xiaoyu to work on bifocal display
 * Decided to go for the 'overlapping bubbles' architecture for reasons of aesthetic and click minimisation
 * The client to provide us with sample data to use in the bifocal display

 **To Action:**
 * Create the bubbles for the domain and make them come to the front if clicked on
 * Familiarise ourselves with the XCode software and continue to learn swift
-* Research how to create a bi-focal graph
+* Research how to create a bifocal graph

 </p>
 </details>